linode/docs/docs/guides/development/python/python-data-types/index.md

 - The `int` function casts a float or string value as an integer.
 For floats, the function always rounds down, so that the float `5.6` becomes the integer `5`.
 The function only works on strings that consists of an integer value.
 So, it works for the string `"5"`, but not the strings `"5.6"` or `"This is 5"`.

 - The `float` function works similarly, casting an integer or string value as a float.
 Integers simply have a decimal place added, as in `5` becoming `5.0`.
-The function works on strings consisting of either an integer or float value only, as in `"5"` or `"5.6"`.
+The function works only on strings consisting of either an integer or float value, as in `"5"` or `"5.6"`.

 - The `str` function casts an integer or float value as a string.
 The integer `5` becomes the string `"5"`, and the float `5.6` becomes the string `"5.6"`.
 This is most useful when working with numeric variables that you want to use in string operations, like in the example code above.